Compost odor control

 Emission levels are affected by composting methods:

-Aerated static piles produce lower emissions of certain compounds (e.g., 72% less ammonia) compared to windrows.
+Aerated static piles produce lower emissions of certain compounds (e.g., 72% less ammonia) compared to composting without air.

 References